Carmelo-Belo/xai-gpi/README.md

-# 🌪️ Spatial Cluster-Optimized Feature Selection (SCO-FS) for Tropical Cyclone Genesis Detection
+# 🌪️ An eXplainable Artificial Intelligence Genesis Potentil Index (XAI-GPI) for Tropical Cyclone Genesis Detection

 This repository contains the code, data processing pipeline, and results for the paper:

-**"Improving Tropical Cyclone Genesis Detection with Feature Selection and Explainable Artificial Intelligence"**
+**"XAI-GPI: An Interpretable and Adaptive Machine Learning Genesis Index for Tropical Cyclones"**

 ---

 ## 📘 Overview

 Tropical cyclone genesis (TCG) remains one of the key challenges in climate and weather science.
-This project introduces a novel machine learning framework—**Spatial Cluster-Optimized Feature Selection (SCO-FS)**—to improve long-term detection and interpretation of cyclone formation using environmental variables and climate indices.
+This project introduces a machine learning framework to build a novel Genesis Potential Index (GPI) to improve long-term detection and interpretation of cyclone formation using environmental variables and climate indices.

-SCO-FS is applied across six major tropical ocean basins and incorporates:
+XAI-GPI is tuned on six major tropical ocean basins and is developed following 4 major steps:
 - Spatial clustering to reduce dimensionality,
 - Evolutionary optimization for feature selection,
 - Neural networks for prediction,